avendesora/pythonbible/docs/source/index.rst

 pythonbible Documentation
 =========================

-**pythonbible** is a Python library serving several purposes related to Biblical Scripture referencs:
+**pythonbible** is a Python library serving several purposes related to Biblical Scripture references:

 * finding all Scripture references contained within text
 * converting Scripture references to a list of unique verse ids, and vice versa